neelvg/Lumina/README.md

 * Creating video thumbnails
 * Uploading videos to YouTube

-Lumina also has two control panels:
+Lumina also has auto control panels:

-* The auto control panel allows you to automate all of the tasks listed above.
+* allows you to automate all of the tasks listed above.
-* The manual control panel allows you to manually control the software.

 Lumina also integrates with YouTube Studio, so you can view your analytics and monetization data in one place.